 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-MONOMIAL, a FORTRAN90 library which enumerates, lists, ranks, unranks and randomizes multivariate monomials in a space of M dimensions, with total degree less than N, equal to N, or lying within a given range.
+MONOMIAL, a FORTRAN90 code which enumerates, lists, ranks, unranks and randomizes multivariate monomials in a space of M dimensions, with total degree less than N, equal to N, or lying within a given range.

 SET_THEORY, a FORTRAN90 code which demonstrates commands that implement various set theoretic operations.